 INTERIOR CRUSH: THE BLOOMSBURY GROUP

 Vanessa Bell (née Stephen) was the daughter of Sir Leslie Stephen and Julia Prinsep Duckworth, and the elder sister of famous modernist author Virginia Woolf.
-From an early age Vanessa’s calm, sweet disposition was overshadowed by the tempestuous Virginia, and even as I write this I’m aware she is still referenced to in the context of her relationship with Virginia.
-An amazing talent in her own right Vanessa has gained notoriety as an artist and interior decorator whose influence can still be felt in the world of decorative arts.
+From an early age Vanessa’s calm, sweet disposition was overshadowed by the tempestuous Virginia, and even as I write this I’m aware it's impossible to reference Vanessa without first mentioning her connection to Woolf.
+An amazing talent in her own right, Vanessa has gained notoriety as an artist and interior decorator whose influence can still be felt in the world of decorative arts.
 Additionally, Vanessa served as an important source of comfort and inspiration to many of her more illustrious peers.

-Incredibly close to her younger siblings (Virginia, Thoby, and Adrian) Vanessa sold the family home in Westminster, London after their father's death, and moved the family to Gordon Square in Bloomsbury, London.
+Incredibly close to her younger siblings (Virginia, Thoby, and Adrian) Vanessa sold the family home in Westminster, London shortly after their father's death, and moved the family to Gordon Square in Bloomsbury.
 It is here that they met and began socializing with artists, writers, and intellectuals.
 The individuals who would form the Bloomsbury Group.

 THE BLOOMSBURY GROUP